Compliance Just Got Easier: Stay ahead of regulatory changes with instant notifications on updates that matter.

 - Exercise their right to an informal conference to discuss proposed citations.
 Employers may also contest citations before an independent review commission.

-- Remember there’s only 15-working days to file a proper notice of contest.
+- Remember there’s only 15 working days to file a proper notice of contest of a citation, penalty, and/or date of abatement.
 This must be in writing.

-- Understand that your company name and case details may appear on OSHA’s website if you receive a citation.
-For example, they may appear in OSHA’s Establishment Search page.
-Other examples include the OSHA News Releases page, OSHA Enforcement Cases with Initial Penalties of $40,000 or Above page, OSHA Severe Violator Enforcement Program (SVEP) page, and OSHA Corporate-Wide Settlement Agreements page.
+- Understand that the employer's organization name and case details may appear on OSHA’s website if the employer receives a citation.
+For example, they may appear in OSHA’s Establishment Search page, News Releases page, Severe Violator Enforcement Program (SVEP) page, and Corporate-Wide Settlement Agreements page.

 - Be aware of “failure-to-abate” violations.
-If you fail to meet an abatement date and OSHA does a follow-up inspection(s), you may face additional citations for failure to abate.
-These penalties are calculated “per day” up to 30 days.
+If an employer fails to meet an abatement date and OSHA does a follow-up inspection(s), the employer may face additional citations for failure to abate.
+These penalties are calculated “per day."

-- Be familiar with your rights and responsibilities.
+- Be familiar with employer rights and responsibilities.
 OSHA publishes a booklet, “Employer Rights and Responsibilities Following a Federal OSHA Inspection."